Are Glass Floors Safe? 5 Myths about Glass Flooring Debunked

 This myth is less related to safety, but there is a prevailing idea in the world of building with glass floors that because the material is glass it has to be transparent.
 For many, transparency poses modesty- and privacy-related concerns.
 From stairways to walkable skylights, it’s not always desirable to be able to see the people walking above from below.

 Luckily, glass is a highly customizable material.
-It can be created with a frosted appearance, or it can incorporate designs, textures, or Jockimo's TRUE Colors colored glass that obscure visibility.
-(This customization is most often done through glass casting.)
+While you can get a clear glass floor, it can also be created with a frosted appearance, or it can incorporate designs, textures, or Jockimo's TRUE Colors colored architectural glass that obscure visibility.
 If privacy issues are a concern, there are many ways to ensure modesty while still capitalizing on the design aesthetics of glass and allowing all that natural light to filter through to multiple levels of the building.

 Safety Matters.
 Ask Questions.

-Whether you’re ordering from Jockimo or not, our first priority is everyone’s safety.
-If you have any questions, concerns, or hesitations about glass floors in houses or any other building with a glass floor—no matter what stage it’s in—please feel free to reach out.
+When you order glass flooring from Jockimo, our first priority is everyone’s safety.
+If you have any questions, concerns, or hesitations about clear glass floors in your home, a walkable skylight, or any other building with a glass floor—no matter what stage it’s in—please feel free to reach out to us.
 We’ve been in the glass business for decades and would love to lend our expertise to ensure any glass flooring project is just as safe as it is beautiful.